datadryad/dryad-app/documentation/zenodo_integration/delayed_jobs.md

   and with wrong statuses to "error" state and then you can resubmit the ones you want from the interface.

 ## How to handle maintenance
-- (On server 01) "pause" or "drain" the jobs a bit ahead with `~/bin/long_jobs.sh drain`.
-This just creates the file `defer_jobs.txt` in `deploy/releases` and it will not submit new things to zenodo while it's there.
+- (On server 01) "pause" or "drain" the jobs a bit ahead with `touch ~/deploy/releases/defer_jobs.txt`.
-- After deploy, do `~/bin/long_jobs.sh restart` or remove the `defer_jobs.txt` explained above.
-(The `hold-submissions.txt` file does something similar but for repository submissions).
+  The delayed job process will not submit new things to zenodo while it's there
+- After deploy, do `rm ~/deploy/releases/defer_jobs.txt`
-- If you deployed new code you should restart delayed job.  `sudo cdlsysctl restart delayed_job`
+- If you deployed new code you should restart delayed job.  `sudo systemctl restart delayed_job`

 ## How to clear out a big log jam of recently failed items
 This sometimes happens because Zenodo is returning lots of 504 errors or has been down.
 At other times